The scheme allows us to cancel a patient cheque for some health professionals when they don't receive it, or it hasn’t been banked after 90 days.

 |Specialist, consultant physician, pathologist||Yes||Yes|

-For an unpaid or partially paid account, legislation requires a patient or claimant to submit a request for a PDVC cheque.
+For an unpaid or partially paid account, a patient or claimant must submit a request for a PDVC cheque.
 The cheque will be issued to you in lieu of payment.

 To submit a claim on behalf of a patient, you must: